slcp/websocket-api-chrome-extension/Readme.md

 ## Deploying the API
   - Run `yarn install`
-  - Run `sls deploy` with AWS credentials/profile set in the environment for the target account
+  - Run `make deploy` with AWS credentials/profile set in the environment for the target account

 ## Installing Chrome extension